Trish Foundation's Board of Directors

 John’s early career was with Australian Airlines, and subsequently with QANTAS when the two airlines merged.
 This career path saw John progress through various roles including retail sales, telephone sales, system software testing, system software development, and business process analysis and improvement.
 John was selected to participate in QANTAS’ Lean Six Sigma training programme, culminating in GE Aircraft Engines’ Customer Six Sigma Black Belt Training in 2006.
 John was a divisional Annual Excel Award Winner for 2007 – nominated for ongoing demonstration of exceptional leadership.

 In 2011 John was recruited into UGL Limited, when a previous manager from his QANTAS days invited him to apply for a position, once again reporting to her, within the Bids and Tenders Team for the Freight Rail line of business.
 This position largely involved designing and developing systems and processes to produce quality bid and tender submissions.
-Today John is deployed as a Project Controls Officer on a project where UGL Limited is a Partner in a Joint Venture.
-This project will design, construct, deliver, test, commission, and maintain over 500 passenger railway cars for Transport for NSW.
+After nearly seven years of service at UGL, John was recruited by Downer to join their Major Projects team, and is presently tasked with improving their bidding systems, as a Bid Systems Engineer.

 Roy Langsford OAM

 Roy Langsford had a successful career in the Finance Industry, retiring from the Commonwealth Bank at Executive Level in 1998.
 With 41 years experience in the many facets of banking, he brings many and varied skills to the Board.